Flores de Mayo: The Santacruzan

 Prior to the Santacruzan, a novena is held in honour of the Holy Cross.
-The procession itself commemorates the search of the Holy Cross by Reyna Elena and her son, Emperor Constantine.
+The procession itself commemorates the search of the Holy Cross by Reyna (H)Elena and her son, Emperor Constantine.
 It is said to have roots in the joyous thanksgiving celebrations that followed the finding of the Holy Cross in Jerusalem and its translation to Constantinople (now Istanbul).

 General order of the procession

 The participants of this procession would follow this typical arrangement: